spovst/enum_encrypt/README.md

 enum_encrypt
 ============

-Implementation of a perfect cryptosystem based on enumerative encoding
+Implementation of a strongly ideal cryptosystem based on enumerative coding